PengYu1990/ITIreland-frontend/README.md

 ## Depolyed Demo Website
 http://three.itireland.works/

-IT Ireland is a cutting-edge social media platform developed specifically for IT practitioners to foster online communication and collaboration.
+IT Ireland is a social media platform developed specifically for IT practitioners to foster online communication and collaboration.
 As a full-stack developer, I successfully contributed to this front-end and back-end separation project, honing my skills and gaining invaluable experience.

 ## Key Features: